SUBSCRIBE

 Roads already flagged as high risk:

 Plan to arrive at your chosen viewpoint hours before the partial eclipse starts at 19h38.
-Have food, water and a toilet plan sorted before you get there – and a torch for returning home (when you phone battery is dead!).
-Remeber that going home afterwards, the roads are likely to be congested – and will remain closed in places.
+Have food, water and a toilet plan sorted before you get there – and a torch for returning home if you are hiking off piste!
+Remember that the roads on the drive home may well be congested – and possibly remain closed in places.

 Check local news for confirmed road closures as August approaches.